LEAP-Systems/spatial-codec/README.md

 <p align="center">
   <img src="3DFractal.gif"/>
 </p>
 This script is a visual demonstration of a specialized spatial encoding and decoding algorithm developed for mapping a 1D bitarray to a 3D matrix with a specified voxel (3D pixel) resolution.
-The encoder takes a 1D bitarray and translates each True bit to an equivalent set of `SpatialBit` objects consisting of a coordinate tuple `(x,y,z)`.
+The encoder takes a 1D bitarray and translates the bit pattern to an equivalent spatial map using a 3D matrix with specified resolution.

 The spatial encoder maps according to Hilbert's space filling curve (https://en.wikipedia.org/wiki/Hilbert_curve) which preserves localized bits in 1D to geometry in 3D independant of the matrix dimension.
-The encoder generates a `Frame` object which is a collection of `SpatialBit` objects.
-The result is a list of coordinate tuples with variable length.
-The spatial decoder takes a `Frame` object and uses a comparative algorithm to map each `SpatialBit` back to its correct index in the 1D `bitarray` mapping.
+The encoder generates a `Frame` object which comprises of a 3D matrix with bits mapped according to Hilbert's space filling curve.
+The spatial decoder takes a `Frame` object and matrix element multiplication to find a reduced index matrix in order to reconstruct the 1D `bitarray` mapping.

-This mapping allows for consistent network packing/unpacking protocols independent of the cube dimensions.
-Furthermore it ensures that if a particular localized region of the 3D space is obstructed or is unreadable then the corresponding bit data errors will be localized to a set of neighbouring bits in 1D space which effectively reduces the severity of error across the whole message.
+HSFC mapping allows for consistent network packing/unpacking protocols independent of the cube dimensions.
+Furthermore it ensures that if a localized region of the 3D space is obstructed or is unreadable, the corresponding bit data errors will be localized to a set of neighbouring bits along its 1D space which effectively reduces the severity of error across the whole message.

 <a name="version"></a>

 ## 2. Version
-This repository is staged: Version 1.0
+This repository is staged: Version 2.0

+# v2.0 update:
+1. `Frame` and `SpatialCodec` implementation replaced `SpatialBit` list-based algorithm with 3D `numpy` matrices.
+Matrices allowed for linear algebra transformations which increase mapping computing efficiency for encoding and decoding.
+2. Matrix-based implementation enabled a `remap` definition which rotates the hilbert curve spatial map to a specified viewing direction about its vertical axis.
+This enables encoding for different viewframes.
+3. Docstring updates for better readability

 <a name="setup"></a>